live-wire/journal/README.md

 ---
 `August 28, 2018`
+`thesis`
 Amazing [video](https://www.youtube.com/watch?v=u6aEYuemt0M) by Karpathy.
 (Timing: 1:21:47)
 - Convolutional net on the frame and the low-level representation is an input to the RNN
 - Make neurons in the ConvNet recurrent.
 Usually neurons in convnets represent a function of a local neighbourhood, but now this could also incorporate the dotproduct of it's own or neighbours previous activations making it a function of previous activations of the neighbourhood for each neuron.
 Each neuron in the convnet - _Recurrent_!

-** An idea for repitition estimation: Maybe look for activation spikes in the deepvis toolbox by Jason Yosinski and train a simple classifier on them. **
+** An idea for repetition estimation: Maybe look for activation spikes in the deepvis toolbox by Jason Yosinski and train a simple classifier on them. **

 #### TenNet :hand: